Jerrylum/json-exchange-network/README.md

 Used packages / libraries:
 ```
 In Python
-using: crc8, cobs, msgpack-python, websockets
+using: crc8, cobs, msgpack, websockets

 In Arduino
 due_can, Task Scheduler (by Kai Liebich & Georg Icking-Konert), hideakitai/MsgPack, hideakitai/Packetizer, ArduinoJson, ArxContainer